Vietnam: a Southeast Asian country that’s popular with backpackers and luxury holidaymakers alike.

 Pro tip: Go to the DMZ bar where you can sign the wall and play Jenga amongst other tourists!

-Oh, and watch out for all the motorbikes in the road.
-Yes, the roads are chaotic – but it’s Vietnam.
+Oh, and be careful when you’re crossing the road.
+Yes, there are motorbikes everywhere and it feels quite chaotic – but it’s Vietnam.
 You can’t expect anything less.

-The absolute best of the best places to Vietnam that I’ve been to is Hoi An.
+The absolute best of the best places to visit in Vietnam is Hoi An.

 From Hue, you can get to this charming little town via a half day bus tour where you travel through Hai Van Pass.
 This road is famous for it’s views of mountains and beaches and I have to say – it didn’t disappoint!